-- A) They can only move by rail (counting as 1 RE against Rail Cap) and must be located in a detrainable hex. - B) Up to 3 SP of each turn's "Army HQs" supply may be placed with each Axis Army HQ. - C) They have a Throw range and function as any other HQ for supply, combat, Flak DRM and bridging capabilities.
+A) They can only move by rail (counting as 1 RE against Rail Cap).
+Follow normal rules for rail movement except the starting/ending hexes do not have to be detrainable.

+B) Up to 3 SP of each turn's "Air Bases, Army or Army Group HQs" supply may be placed with each Axis Army HQ.

-- D) Army HQs participate in combat like normal HQs.
-They are destroyed if forced to retreat after combat or by combat loss. - E) If destroyed, they are rebuilt (at no cost) in the next Axis Reinforcement Phase.
+- C) They have a Throw range and function as any other HQ for supply, combat, Flak DRM and engineer functions. - D) Army HQs participate in combat like normal HQs, except that they are destroyed if forced to retreat. - E) If destroyed, they are rebuilt (at no cost) in the next Axis Reinforcement Phase, returning at any Army HQ.
 The Soviets gain 1 VP for destroying an Axis Army HQ each time it happens.